NESP Resilient Landscapes

 Bilby occurrence records © Atlas of Living Australia

-Where they live
+Where they are

-Bilbies used to live across most of Australia but are now mostly found in more arid areas:
+Bilbies used to live across most of Australia but are now mostly found in more arid (drier) areas:

-· Tanami Desert in Northern Territory
+• Tanami Desert in Northern Territory

-· Gibson Desert, Little Sandy Desert, Great Sandy Desert and parts of the Pilbara and Kimblery in Western Australia
+• Gibson Desert, Little Sandy Desert, Great Sandy Desert and parts of the Pilbara and Kimblery in Western Australia

-· One population near Boulia in south-west Queensland
+• One population near Boulia in south-west Queensland

 Bilbies have also been reintroduced to areas where they used to be found, including islands, feral-predator proof fenced areas and lands that are intensively managed for things like feral cats and fire.